 This interview was edited for length and clarity.
 Also check out this Amazon exclusive feature on Chris’s journey!

-This post is part of a series dedicated to women with autoimmune diseases who are leading successful and meaningful lives.
+This post is part of a series dedicated to women with autoimmune diseases who are leading fulfilling lives.

 April 18, 2018